Kansas City's only boutique orthopedic practice

 3 dimensional illustration of pincer impingement

 It is common for patients to travel from a distance to see Dr. Harlan.
+In fact in 2021 we saw patients from each coast (California and Florida) as well as throughout the central portion of the US (Texas, Oklahoma, Colorado, Nebraska), to name a few.
 The office is minutes from Kansas City International Airport and thus a short UBER ride away.
 There are several hotels close by as well, our staff would be happy to help with the all of the details of your visit.
 Depending on where your surgery is scheduled our staff will also recommend convenient lodging for your stay in Kansas City.
 Dr. Harlan recommends arrival the day before surgery.
 If you are within driving distance Dr. Harlan typically recommends that you drive home the day of surgery with a single (most cases) follow up visit one month from surgery.
 If you are flying he typically will see you the following day in clinic and most of the time follow up can be done remotely with a need to return to Kansas City not typically necessary.

 Click the tab to view the typical post-op instructions after hip arthroscopy.